PostHog/posthog.com/contents/handbook/product/metrics.md

 ## Additional context
 - The metric is purposefully kept simple to make it easy to action and avoid complex edge cases in an already ambiguous landscape (product changes all the time).
-- Why not Discover Learnings?
+- Why not _Discovered Learnings_?
 It seems to have a higher correlation to retention, but:
   - It limits us only to trends and funnels, and users drive value from a variety of other sources.
 We're particularly investing in providing more value in others parts of the app too.
 It's a trade-off between better retention prediction and better immediate signaling.
   - Counts when users open an insight shared by another user (direct link).
 - Caveat: This metric also captures any value from Marketing efforts.
 As we start to invest more in user acquisition, we'll need to isolate the effect from Marketing in this Product metric.